frin10/Capstone-Project--DL/README.md

 # Capstone-Project--DL

-# ASL Alphabet Detector

-A real-time American Sign Language (ASL) alphabet recognition system developed using Convolutional Neural Networks (CNNs) and OpenCV.
+A real-time American Sign Language (ASL)  recognition system developed using Convolutional Neural Networks (CNNs) and OpenCV.
 The system is trained on a labeled dataset of ASL hand gestures and deployed for real-time inference through a webcam.

 ---